MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/3-exercise-msgraph-15onpremisesextensionattributes.md

 ## Update and delete user data

-Suppose Adele has crossed the 1,000,000 gamerscore mark and to show off the milestone, has changed the Xbox gamertag from `AwesomeAdele` to `AtalantaAdele`.
-Adele wants to change the value in the internal profile as well so colleagues can discover the new gamertag.
+Suppose Adele has crossed the 1,000,000 *gamerscore* mark and to show off the milestone, has changed the Xbox gamertag from `AwesomeAdele` to `AtalantaAdele`.
+Adele wants to change the value in the internal profile as well so colleagues can discover the new *gamertag*.

 Adele also no longer uses the Skype app and now uses Teams instead.
 The app calls Microsoft Graph to set the value of **extensionAttribute14** to `null`.